GyroSuperintelligence/BabyLM/docs/Guides.md

     - Load all global navigation logs from `s2_information/agency/g1_information/` into memory for cycle alignment.
     - Load the immutable epigenome mask from `s2_information/agency/g2_information.dat`.
-    - Load the active dictionary from `s2_information/agency/g4_information/` or the agent's own `agents/.../g4_information/curriculum.json`.
+    - Load the active format from `s2_information/agency/g4_information/` or the agent's own `agents/.../g4_information/format.json`.

     **Public API**